 Path Cost: This defines a metric that indicates the relative cost of forwarding packets to specified port list.
 The lower the number, the greater the probability the port will be chosen to forward packets.
+The default value is 19.

 Path Priority: Select a value between 0 and 255 to specify the priority for a specified port for forwarding packets: the lower the value, the higher the priority.
 The default is 128.